direin13/MegamanPygame/README.txt

-README;
 ========================================================
--A megaman level from scratch using a game engine I've built
+A Megaman level from scratch using my first game engine (if you can call it that) built.

 -Run 'Game.exe' to play.